matloff/fastBigStat/README.md

 A fast introduction to asymptotic normality of statistical estimators.
-Includes the necessary support material on random vectors and the multivariate normal (Gaussian) distribution family..
+Includes the necessary support material on random vectors and the multivariate normal (Gaussian) distribution family, as well as some insight into statistical inference based on normal distributions.

 See also [my fast introduction to statistics](https://github.com/matloff/fastStat).